Ruby Laser Treatment Melbourne

 The wavelength of light that is emitted by the ruby laser is selectively attracted to certain colours in the skin;

-• Skin pigmentation the 694nm wavelength from the ruby laser is attracted to the melanin in skin.
-Although it is not as attracted to melanin as highly as the 532nm wavelength of the Piqo4 laser, it penetrates deeper than the Piqo4 laser and is able to reach deeper unwanted pigmentation.
+• Skin pigmentation: the 694nm wavelength from the ruby laser is attracted to the melanin in skin.
+Although it is not as attracted to melanin as highly as the 532nm wavelength, it penetrates deeper than a 532nm laser and is able to reach deeper unwanted pigmentation.
 Skin pigmentation is usually performed in the q-switch (short pulse) mode to help to shatter the pigment.
-Click here for more information on skin pigmentation.
 Types of skin pigmentation treatable with the ruby laser include;

 • Birthmarks – a variety of brown birthmarks can be treated with the Ruby laser.
 Any raised lesions cannot be treated however.
 Treatable pigmentation include Naevus of Ota, Hori macules, naevus spilus, congenital melanocytic naevi, and cafe au lait spots.

-• Melasma – this is pigmentation due to hormonal factors, and can be treated with the ruby laser
+• Melasma: this is pigmentation due to hormonal factors, and can in some cases be treated with the ruby laser, although chemical peels such as Cosmelan are usually used for melasma treatment.

-• Sun spots/sun damage – the ruby laser is effective at removing sun spots, although the Piqo4 laser is usually used for this.
+• Sun spots/sun damage: the ruby laser is effective at removing sun spots.

 What will my skin look like after treatment?

 This will depend on the strength of the treatment.
 The skin may appear mildly sunburnt for 24 to 48 hours.
 For pigmentation removal, the skin may crust and appear darkened for approximately one week.
-After tattoo removal, the skin may have some small pinpoint bleeding and appear white in colour.
 The recovery can take some time depending on the aggressiveness of the treatment.
 Dressings and antibiotic ointment may be required for a few days.

 This patient presented for a single treatment of ruby laser to remove the freckles on her face.
 Recovery time was approximately 7 days, and a significant improvement in the freckles can be seen.